Zack Snyder's Justice League: Streaming

 Zack Snyder's Justice League was released on March 18, 2021, in the United States.
-It was initially going to release on September 5, 2021.
 It is also available to stream on HBO Max in 4K, HDR in both HDR10 and Dolby Vision, and Dolby Atmos.
-Unlike the theatrical version which was rated PG-13, this version carries an R-rating for "violence and some language".
+Unlike the theatrical version which was rated PG-13, this version received an R rating for "violence and some language."
+Ten days prior to the scheduled debut of the film, HBO Max accidentally released the film to some viewers that were attempting to watch Tom & Jerry (2021).
+A week after the film's HBO Max release, the Justice Is Gray Edition was released on the platform, and in the UK through Sky Cinema on April 30.

 The film was released internationally on several platforms: on HBO Go in select Asian countries; Binge in Australia; Crave in Canada; HBO services in select European countries; on digital services such as Amazon Prime Video and the iTunes Store in France; on KinoPoisk HD in Russia & CIS countries; digital services such as BookMyShow, Hungama Play, Tata Sky and the iTunes Store in India; Neon, Sky Go, and Sky Movies Premiere in New Zealand; and on Now and Sky Cinema in the United Kingdom.
 The film was also released on HBO Max in Latin America when the service launched on June 29, 2021.
-A week after the film's HBO Max release, the Justice Is Gray Edition was released on the platform, and in the UK through Sky Cinema on April 30.

-Ten days prior to the scheduled debut of the film, HBO Max accidentally released the film to some viewers that were attempting to watch Tom & Jerry (2021).
-Although the cut's full runtime was locked to Tom & Jerrys 101 minutes, viewers quickly managed to bypass the bug.
-After more than two hours, it was later fixed.

 Limited theatrical release

-While the cut was originally planned to release as a four-part miniseries in addition to a single film, Snyder said on Vero in January 2021 that the cut would be released as a "one-shot".
-WarnerMedia later confirmed this in a press release, describing Zack Snyder's Justice League as a "full-length [HBO] Max Original feature film".
+While the cut was originally planned to release as a four-part miniseries in addition to a single film, Snyder said on Vero in January 2021 that the cut would be released as a "one-shot."
+WarnerMedia later confirmed this in a press release, describing Zack Snyder's Justice League as a "full-length [HBO] Max Original feature film."
 The film is dedicated to Autumn Snyder's memory.

-Snyder expressed his interest in screening his film in IMAX theaters in the markets once the COVID-19 pandemic had gotten under control.
-A black and white version of the film, titled "Justice Is Gray Edition", had an exclusive theatrical release on July 19 with three IMAX screenings in New York City, Los Angeles, and Austin, Texas.
+Snyder expressed his interest in screening his film in IMAX theaters once they were safe to re-open during the COVID-19 pandemic.
+A black and white version of the film, titled "Justice Is Gray Edition," had an exclusive theatrical release on July 19, 2022, with three IMAX screenings in New York City, Los Angeles, and Austin, Texas.
 Proceeds from the event were donated to a charity for the American Foundation for Suicide Prevention.
-For the theatrical release of the film, Snyder added a 10-minute intermission into the film accompanied by the score track "The Crew at Warpower".
+For the theatrical release of the film, Snyder added a 10-minute intermission into the film accompanied by the score track "The Crew at Warpower."
 The film was released in an open matte 1.33:1 aspect ratio alongside IMAX 1.43:1.
+The film was screened in full color for the first time on IMAX on April 30, 2023, as the last film in a "Snyderverse Trilogy" three-day event to benefit suicide prevention.